firmai/datagene/README.md

 from datagene import dist_utilities as distu   # Distance Utilities from datagene import vis_utilities as visu     # Visualisation Utility Functions
 ```

-As of now, you would also have to install the following package, until we find an alternative

-``
-pip install git+git://github.com/FirmAI-Research/ecopy.git
-``

 ```
 @software{datagene,